 Palmerston North has something artsy around every corner.
-Sculptures, murals, street art, statues… With all of this among historic buildings, there’s lots to discover in Palmerston North’s city centre.
+Sculptures, murals, street art, statues… With all of this among historic buildings, there are lots to discover in Palmerston North’s city centre.
 The Square holds statues of public figures, Maori carvings, and even a little duck pond.

 Location: Palmerston North

 Check out these articles to add more great stuff to that itinerary of yours.

 Know your flying etiquette!
 Flights put us humans in a pretty weird [...]